Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 #### Result

-- I would suffice this was a successful deployment, all project requirements were met, and the game application has indeed proven to be functional, user-friendly, and aesthetically pleasing.
+- I would suffice this was a successful deployment.
+The achievement of all project requirements was successful, and the game application has indeed proven to be functional, user-friendly, and aesthetically pleasing.

 ## Credits